openhab/openhab1-addons/bundles/action/org.openhab.action.pushover/README.md

 Most parameters are optional and may have a default value.
 In this case any default values from `services/pushover.cfg` will be used.
 Note that you cannot use a null value for int priority.
-See the examples section for detials on how use the pushover action.
+See the examples section for details on how use the pushover action.

 - `cancelPushoverEmergency(String receipt)`
 - `cancelPushoverEmergency(String apiToken, String userKey, String receipt)`